hazhan6/e-commerce-app/README.md

 - Product Details: Users can view detailed information about each product, including images, descriptions, and prices.

+- Product Management: ( Simulation )

+  Add Product: Users can add new products to the store, including title, description, category and price.
+  Update Product: Users can edit existing products' information, such as title, description, category and price.
+  Remove Product: Users can delete products from the store.

 - Shopping Cart: Users can add and remove products to/from their shopping cart.
 The cart allows users to update the quantity of items and clear the cart entirely.

 - Checkout: Users can proceed to the checkout page to finalize their order.
 They can view and edit delivery information and enter their credit card details for payment.